pecamardelli/appstore-demo/README.md

 If you need to install MySQL server on your machine, check [this reference](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
 If you have a remote host, provide all information in the `.env` file.

-Next, run the database setup script located at the `db` folder.
+Next, move to root folder and run the database setup script located at the `db` folder.

 ```sh
 node db/db-setup.js